Browse the knowledge base

 If you're the tax advisor yourself and a client just sent you an invite, the link in their email signs you in — see the advisor articles for the receiving-end view.

 If you're working with someone inside your company (a bookkeeper on your payroll, a colleague), use the regular team-member flow instead — Settings → Team → Invite.
-Team members can do more than tax advisors (upload, edit, approve) and consume seats on your plan; tax advisors are external and don't.
+Team members work inside your company with full role-based powers and consume seats on your plan; tax advisors are external, work in their own portal with bounded, logged access, and never use a seat.

 The walk-through